aureliojargas/clitest/test.md

 This is the test file for the `clitest` program.
 Yes, the program can test itself!

-This file runs all the files inside the `dev/test` folder and checks the results.
+This file runs all the files inside the `test` folder and checks the results.
 The command line options are also tested.

     Usage: ./clitest test.md